Table of Contents

 TYPES OF RESEARCH EXPERIENCE AVAILABLE

-Our studies require the use of protein biochemistry, synthetic organic chemistry, and spectroscopic (NMR, fluorescence, UV/vis and CD) techniques.
-An individual student's project will generally emphasize one of these areas, depending on the student's interest and the current needs of the program.
+Our studies require the use of protein biochemistry, synthe¬tic organic chemistry, and spectroscopic (NMR, fluorescence, UV/vis and CD) techniques.
+More advanced students may be engaged in cell culture.
+An individual student's project will generally emphasize one of these areas, depending on the student's interest and the current needs of the program

 Courses: Introductory Chemistry (107 and 108 or 111), Chemistry 231, 332 and 335.
 For students with interest in the biological aspects of this work, a course in Biochemistry is recommended but not required.